jonaselan/from-rails-to-spring-boot/README.md

 Because of Thymeleaf, by returning the String "bar", the application will look for an HTML file of the same name in `src/main/resources/templates/`

+The annotation `@Controller` is used when every action inside the controller will return a view.
+When we create a API, is necessary to change to `@RestController` which marks every single method returns a domain object instead of a view.
+It is shorthand for including both `@Controller` and `@ResponseBody`.

 Create the following page:
 _bar.html_
 ```html